popnfresh234/tweeter/README.md

 A simple AJAX based Twitter clone that makes use of jQuery, HTML, CSS and MongoDB.

-Users can register and login, the applicatoin currently assigns random names/avatars, though login information is persistent.
+Users can register and login, the applicatoin currently assigns random avatars, though login information is persistent.

+App uses SASS to generate CSS

 Cookie-session is used to manage cookies and bcrypt is used to hash user passwords for storage in MongoDB.